-I’m sure you remember the song from school about the ankle bone being connected to the leg bone and the leg bone being connected to the knee bone.
-This is the very reason why your shoulder injury is not getting better.
+Do you remember the song from school about your ankle bone being connected to your leg bone and your leg bone being connected to your knee bone?

-I want to show you exactly how a shoulder problem can easily be traced to your ankle and vica versa.
+I’m going to show you exactly how a shoulder problem can be traced to your hip.

 Let’s try an experiment